12 Sights in Bernau bei Berlin, Germany (with Map and Images)

 7. Henkerhaus

-The Henkerhaus is a listed house in the center of Bernau near Berlin (Brandenburg).
-It was built in the first half of the 18th century as a half -timbered house in a standing building.
-When converting the building in the 19th century, it received its still existing cleaning facade.
+The Henkerhaus is a listed residential building in the centre of Bernau near Berlin (Brandenburg).
+It was built in the first half of the 18th century as a half-timbered house in frame construction.
+During the reconstruction of the building in the 19th century, it received its plaster façade, which still exists today.

-The Herz-Jesu Church is a Roman Catholic parish church in the city of Bernau near Berlin (Brandenburg) in the Archdiocese of Berlin.
-It was built in 1907/1908 according to plans by the architect Paul Ueberholz as a single -nave hall church near the train station.
+The Sacred Heart Church is a Roman Catholic parish church in the city of Bernau bei Berlin (Brandenburg) in the Archdiocese of Berlin.
+It was built in 1907/1908 according to plans by the architect Paul Ueberholz as a single-nave hall church near the railway station.

 Wikipedia: Herz-Jesu-Kirche (Bernau) (DE), Website, Heritage Website

-The cemetery of honour for fallen soldiers of the Red Army in Bernau near Berlin (Brandenburg) was built in 1947 in the ramparts in front of the northern city wall opposite the war memorial.
+The Cemetery of Honour for the Fallen of the Red Army in Bernau near Berlin (Brandenburg) was built in 1947 in the ramparts in front of the northern city wall opposite the war memorial.
 The system was designed in the art workshops of Professor Lauermann.

 Wikipedia: Ehrenfriedhof für Gefallene der Roten Armee (Bernau bei Berlin) (DE), Heritage Website

-The Deserteur monument in Bernau near Berlin is a bronze relief by the Biesenthal sculptor Friedrich Schötschel.
-It was attached to the northern passage of the historic city wall of the village on May 15, 1998, the "Day of the Confederation of Working".
+The Deserter Monument in Bernau near Berlin is a bronze relief by Biesenthal sculptor Friedrich Schötschel.
+It was installed on 15 May 1998, the “Conscientious Objector Day”, on the northern passage of the historic city wall of the village.

 The Church of St. Mary is the Protestant parish church of Bernau near Berlin in Brandenburg, Germany.
 The late Gothic church building is the dominant building in the historic old town of Bernau and has a remarkably rich historical interior.